pflanze/copycat/doc/intro.md

     prints "msg"

-* `D`: enter a sub-repl in which you can interact with the stack; hit ctl-d on an empty input line to continue evaluation of the surrounding program.
+* `D`: enter a sub-repl in which you can interact with the stack; hit ctl-d on an empty input line (or alternatively, enter `quit`) to continue evaluation of the surrounding program.
 The sub-repl shows the level of nesting between the fuel number and the prompt.
-Example:
+Example ("<ctl-d>" means, there you press the control key and 'd'):

         100000 @ 1 2 3 D 4 5 *
         (3 2 1)
         99996 1 @ 1 +
         (4 2 1)
-        99994 1 @ <Ctl-D>
+        99994 1 @ <ctl-d>
         (20 4 2 1)
         99991 @